Aakash Repeater Courses

 (b) To avoid bends (due to blockage of capillaries) and the toxic effects of high concentrations of nitrogen in the blood, the tanks used by scuba divers are filled with air diluted with helium (11.7% helium, 56.2% nitrogen and 32.1% oxygen).

-(c) The partial pressure of oxygen is less at high altitudes than that at the ground level.
-This leads to low concentrations of oxygen in the blood and tissues climbers.
-Due to low blood oxygen, climbers become weak and unable to think clearly which are symptoms of a condition known as anoxia.
+(c) The partial pressure of oxygen is less at high altitudes than at ground level.
+This leads to low concentrations of oxygen in the blood and tissues, climbers.
+Due to low blood oxygen, climbers become weak and unable to think clearly, which are symptoms of a condition known as anoxia.

 Answer :